TheForgotensoul/theforgotensoul/README.md

  * This is Ramesh Chandra
  *  💻   An ML & Open Source enthusiast.
- * ⚡    A Electrical and Electronics Engineering Undergraduate .
+ * ⚡    A Electrical and Electronics Engineering Undergraduate.
- * 👨‍💻   Currently working on some of my cool side projects based on Web Development, Machine Learning and Cyber Security .
+ * 👨‍💻   Currently working on some of my cool side projects based on Robotics, Machine Learning and Automation.
  * 💡    I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.